andwaitforit/aca-onsite-demo/docs/API_DOCUMENTATION.md

 - Prices fluctuate randomly between -5% and +5% of base price
 - All prices are in USD
 - The API does not require authentication
-- The API does not persist data between server restarts
+- The API does not persist data between server restarts; POST/DELETE changes are in-memory only